Natural Language Processing in Healthcare: Is It Worth Implementing?

 The adoption of EHR systems has already proven to beneficial for the patients.
 Up to 65% of physicians have stated that the new system has lead to improving inpatient care.

 But what about the benefits for clinicians?

-After all, current EHR systems offered by vendors are mainly designed to comply with the every increasing HIPAA compliance list that focuses more on patient data safety features, reporting requirements, and quality measures, rather than truly innovative functionality that may significantly improve the clinician outcomes and staff efficiency.
+After all, current EHR systems offered by vendors are mainly designed to comply with the every increasing HIPAA Compliance Requirements Checklist that focuses more on patient data safety features, reporting requirements, and quality measures, rather than truly innovative functionality that may significantly improve the clinician outcomes and staff efficiency.

 Most healthcare providers still lack access to coherent external data and find it hard to extract actionable insights from all the unstructured data available within the EHR/EMR systems.

 Specifically, clinicians have previously reported the following common problems with data extraction:

 - A lot of data has been coded/transformed for billing purposes.

 - Data available in a free text format may not be available in easy-to-use formats.